syncfusion-content/wpf-docs/wpf/Docking/MDI-TDI-functionalities.md

 ## Rearrange position of document items with auto scrolling

-You can move TDI document items to position beyond the non-visual items by setting the `EnableAutoScroll` property value as `true` and dragging the respective item over the overflow button (with three dots) or beyond the overflow button to auto scroll to the required position.
+You can move TDI document items beyond the non-visual items by setting the `EnableAutoScroll` property value as `true`.
+Drag the required item over the overflow button (with three dots) or beyond the overflow button to control's end width.
 The default value of `EnableAutoScroll` property is `false`.

 {% tabs %}